We Supply & Install Energy Efficient Industrial LED Lighting Systems

 Key questions to ask when specifying LED lighting for industrial buildings

 Many businesses contact us about the installation of industrial LED lighting systems to replace existing 250/400W sodium & metal halide fittings with the primary intention of saving on energy and maintenance costs on their site.
 LED industrial lighting systems can certainly make exceptional savings but IT IS CRITICAL that LED light fittings are properly specified in factory and industrial buildings as these can present significant challenges.

 Below are some key questions to be asked before deciding if an industrial LED lighting system solution is the right choice for factory and production buildings:

 Can 250W/400W industrial lights be replaced one-for-one with LED factory lighting?

 Larger industrial buildings (such as factories and production sites) typically have either low bay (a rectangular box housing at lower heights) or high bay light fittings (a domed housing at heights above 8 metres).

 The light sources in the fittings are usually one of two HID (high intensity discharge) lamp types - high pressure sodium (a distinct yellow tinted light) or metal halide (white-blue tinted light) - usually rated at 250W or 400W powers

-Why is there a large variation in the cost of industrial LED light fittings?
+Why is there a large variation in industrial LED light fitting costs?

 The standardised costs of a typical HID (e.g. - sodium) industrial light is reflected by many years of market forces, regulation and their relatively simple constituent parts - namely: